arobillard/georgian-politics/_npcs/evander-montgomery.md

 discovered: true
 secrets: |-
   Normally found hanging around The Market busking and interacting with the vendors and shoppers.

+  ## Council of the Bruins
+  Evander sits on the [Council of the Bruins](../../factions/council-of-the-bruins/) as the representative of [The Market](../../locations/the-market/) using the codename *The Salesman*.
 ---

 ## Description